& provide emergency services

 It's important to understand that just because an oil furnace is new, doesn't mean it's high efficiency.
 Halco can ensure you get the highest efficiency furnace available.
 Since the cost of the oil is far greater during the life of the furnace than the cost of the furnace, it's well-worth it to spend a bit more on a furnace that will use the least oil possible, and send the least heat up your chimney.
 It's an investment that will pay for itself many times over.

-We are your trusted resource for oil furnace replacement and installation in Syracuse, Ithaca, Rochester and other areas including Auburn, Webster, Elmira, Pittsford, Cortland, Canandaigua, Fairport, and nearby!
-We also proudly offer a home energy audit to provide a whole house diagnosis of energy efficiency and comfort.
+We are your trusted resource for oil furnace replacement and installation in Syracuse, Ithaca, Rochester and other areas including Auburn, Webster, Lansing, Pittsford, Cortland, Canandaigua, Fairport, and nearby!
+We also proudly offer a home energy assessment to provide a whole house diagnosis of energy efficiency and comfort.

 our service area